Preferred Stock on an Income Statement

 Preferred Stock Dividends and Net Income

 An income statement is a type of financial statement.
 Income statements include a company's revenues, expenses, gains and losses, and net income.
-Net income represents the total after-tax profit the business made for the period prior to deducting the required dividends that were paid on the company's outstanding preferred stock.
+Net income represents the total after-tax profit the business made for the period before deducting the required dividends paid on the company's outstanding preferred stock.

 Understanding the Nature of Preferred Stock